tokers/lua-resty-requests/README.markdown

 }
 ```

+When using HTTPS proxy, a preceding CONNECT request will be sent to proxy server.

 * `hooks`, also a Lua table, represents the hook system that you can use to
 manipulate portions of the request process.
 Available hooks are:
-  * `response`, will be triggered immediately after receiving the response
+  * `response`, will be triggered immediately after receiving the response headers
-  headers

 you can assign Lua functions to hooks, these functions accept the [response object](#response-object) as the unique param.